on2-dev/share-api-polyfill/CONTRIBUTING.md

 You can contribute by:

-- Adding new languages to the `idiom` object
+- Adding new languages to the `languages` object
 - Adding support for new tools
 - Reporting bugs or suggesting improvements